sunpy/sunpy/doc/source/guide/installation/win.rst

 **2. Install PyFITS**

-Download and install `PyFITS <http://pypi.python.org/packages/2.7/p/pyfits/pyfits-3.0.1.win32-py2.7.exe>`_, which is used to read FITS files.
+Download and install `PyFITS <http://hesperia.gsfc.nasa.gov/~ayshih/sunpy/pyfits-3.0.2.win32-py2.7-sunpy.exe>`_, which is used to read FITS files.
+(Note: this installer is built by the SunPy team.)

 **3. Install additional modules**